nondeterministic/oorep_importer/README.md

 ## Description

-A few Python scripts in order to convert and then import repertory data to OOREP (https://www.oorep.com/).
+A few Python3 scripts in order to convert and then import repertory data to OOREP (https://www.oorep.com/).

 ## Prerequisites

 A prerequisite of this code is the Python parsita module (https://github.com/drhagen/parsita).

-Another prerequisite is that the repertory has been "pre-converted" from the raw sources into the following human-readable, pretty much self-explanatory format:
+Another prerequisite is that the repertory has been "pre-converted" from the raw sources into the following human-readable, pretty much self-explanatory plain-text format:

 ```
 = Schweiss